SolderSplashLabs/WiFi-DipCortex/README.md

 WiFi-Dipcortex
 ===============================

-Codebase for the WiFi DipCortex
+Codebase for the WiFi DipCortex - LPC1347

-Not Ready just yet!
+Creates a USB CDC (Serial) port, allowing control of the TI CC3000 Module

+Use a VT100 capable terminal like Putty

 Toolchain
 -------------------------------

-LPCXpresso / Code_Red v5.2.4
+LPCXpresso / Code_Red v6 - Free Compiler for PC, MAC and Linux from NXP

 License